private-octopus/picoquic/README.md

 ## Testing previous versions

 The code is constantly updated to track the latest version of the specification.
-It currently conforms to draft-17, and will only negotiate support for the corresponding version `0xFF000011`.
+It currently conforms to draft-22, and will negotiate support for the corresponding version `0xFF000016`.
-The previous version, draft-16, can be tested by downloading from Github the code at the commit `5370eaadbf3e138dc9319a742488edccf40b5a12`, dated `Wed Dec 19 22:07:48 2018 -0800`.
+It will also accept negotiation of version `0xFF000014`, draft-20.